getodk/docs/docs/collect-settings.rst

 """"""""""""""""""""""""""""""
   When enabled, filled forms are deleted as soon as they are sent.
 This deletes the form data but leaves the forms :ref:`listed in the Sent form list <instance-name>`.

-.. rubric:: Form filling

-:guilabel:`Default to finalized`
-"""""""""""""""""""""""""""""""""
-  When enabled, records are set to be finalized when saved at the end of a form-filling session.
-You can opt out of this at the end of filling any specific record.
-This is particularly important to consider when using :doc:`encrypted forms <encrypted-forms>` because encryption happens on finalization.
-Finalized records for encrypted forms can't be opened because they are encrypted.
-Records for encrypted forms that have not been finalized are not encrypted and can be edited.

 :guilabel:`Constraint processing`
 """""""""""""""""""""""""""""""""""
   Sets when form responses are validated against :ref:`constraints <constraints>`.